-A written report will be prepared and issued by the CAE following the conclusion of each internal audit engagement and will be distributed as appropriate with executive briefing reports issued to the Chief Finance Officer, Head of Paid Service and the Monitoring Officer.
-A summary of the Internal Audit results will be communicated to the Board.
+A written report will be prepared and issued by the Head of Audit & Governance following the conclusion of each internal audit engagement and will be distributed as appropriate with executive briefing reports issued to the Chief Executive and the, Chief Finance Officer, and Executive Director Organisation (for her areas of responsibility).-.
+A summary of the internal audit results will be communicated to the Audit & Governance Committee.